Sumboard

 Faster Iteration: Update your metrics without touching the UI.
 Change your data model without rebuilding dashboards.
 The decoupling actually speeds things up once you're past the initial setup.

 Better Performance: A well-architected SDK approach typically outperforms legacy iframe-embedded BI tools.
-Sumboard's optimized architecture eliminates the usual iframe performance bottlenecks while maintaining fast rendering and seamless integration.
+Sumboard's optimized architecture eliminates the usual iframe performance bottlenecks while maintaining fast rendering and smooth integration.

 Modern Development Workflow: Metrics definitions can live in version-controlled configuration.
 Changes go through your standard development process.
 You can test and deploy analytics updates like any other feature.